 The Breed named after a Political Party

 1780's goblet engraved with a Political Statement from the 'Dutch Patriot Party'.

 The name 'Keeshond' dates back to 1781 with the uprising of the 'Dutch Patriot Party' which divided Holland into two political factions.The 'orangists' supported the Prince of Orange as the governor of the Netherlands, while followers of the opposition 'Dutch Patriot Party' were called 'Keezen'.
-So the political statement made by the etching on the goblet (pictured on the left) represents the Keezen people's dog lifting its leg in contempt of the "orangists' who are represented on the goblet by the orange tree!
+The political statement made by the etching on the goblet (pictured on the left) represents the Keezen people's dog lifting its leg in contempt of the "orangists' who are represented on the goblet by the orange tree!

 Black Wolfsspitz c 1870

 The name 'Keezen' arose for two reasons.
 Firstly the Dutch Patriot Party's leader's name was Cornelius, a name which had the nickname 'Kees'.
 Secondly, 'Hond' means dog in Dutch.
 As the leader always had his dog by his side, his dog became known as his 'Keeshond'.
-Interestingly, their opposition 'The House of Orange' was also characterized by a different dog, the Pug.
+Interestingly, their opposition 'The House of Orange' was also characterised by a different dog, the Pug.

 History of the Keeshond

 Integral to Keeshond's beginnings was the 'German Wolfsspitz' which came in a variety of colours, the most popular of which were white, black and wolf-grey.
 They also came in orange, red and parti-colours.
 But the British concentrated on the smaller wolf-grey variety from the southern provinces of Holland where they were commonly seen guarding the gangway of barges while their master went ashore.
 Hence the name 'Dutch Barge Dogs'.